 And then comes the best part: spending the night!

-There are a dozen huts at the top of the volcano, so once you’ve arrived at the top, you’ll choose your accommodation, then settle in for a night of wonder.
+A dozen huts are at the top of the volcano, so once you’ve arrived at the top, you’ll choose your accommodation, then settle in for a night of wonder.

 There’s nothing more incredible than falling asleep while listening to the sound of lava bubbling beside you.
-And if you get too cold, you can always creep up to the edge of the caldera to feel the volcano’s heat against your face.
+And if you get too cold, you can always creep up to the caldera’s edge to feel the volcano’s heat against your face.